Strike Back: Revolution

-Strike Back: Revolution (known as Strike Back: Silent War in the UK) is a ten-part British-American action television series, and serves as the seventh series of Strike Back featuring returning cast members Daniel MacPherson, Warren Brown and Alin Sumarwata.
+Strike Back: Revolution (known as Strike Back: Silent War in the UK) is a ten-part British action television series, and serves as the seventh series of Strike Back featuring returning cast members Daniel MacPherson, Warren Brown and Alin Sumarwata.
 New cast members include Jamie Bamber and Yasemin Allen.
 The series premiered 10 January 2019 on OCS Choc in France, 25 January 2019 on Cinemax in the United States and premiered on 28 February 2019 on Sky One in the United Kingdom.